 The Autism Project's mission is to demonstrate for school personnel and parents how to design and implement appropriate school-based programs for students with autism.

 Primary Activities in Support of the Autism Project's Mission

 Autism Project staff perform two primary activities: (a) direct service provision to students with autism and (b) various trainings.

 Direct service provision to students.
-During the 2014-15 school year, Autism Project staff will operate four classrooms at their Autism Demonstration School, which is a school for students with autism in which the project's staff can demonstrate the use of evidence-based practices with the students.
+During the 2014-15 school year, Autism Project staff will operate four classrooms at their Autism Demonstration School, which is a school for students with autism in which relevant evidenc-based practices are demonstrated.
 Preschool, Kindergarten, First, or Second Grade students with autism may be considered for placement in these classrooms.
-Applications for enrollment are now being accepted.
 Anyone interested in submitting an application should contact the Autism Project by calling 228.863.1755 or sending an e-mail to firstname.lastname@example.org.

-Autism Project staff conduct tours of the Autism Demonstration School.
-Tours consist of a presentation in which various aspects of the Autism Project are explained, followed by a visit to the classrooms and other locations within the project’s facility.
+Autism Project staff conduct periodic tours of the Autism Demonstration School.
+Tours consist of a presentation in which various aspects of the Autism Project are explained, followed by a visit to the Autism Demonstration School's classrooms and other locations within the project’s facility.
 Please call 228.863.1755 or e-mail email@example.com for schedule information.